izuzanak/cont/README.md

 `init` - After creation of object (allocation on heap, or on stack) it must be initialized by method `init` or related metods (`init_size`).

-`clear` - Clears object content, release allocated dynamic memory and reset object state to initialized state.
+`clear` - Clears object content, release allocated resources and reset object state to initialized state.
 Object is not invalidated by `clear` method.

 ### Generated code is human readable and accessible